 Lately, rather than gunning as fast as I can for success in all things, I’ve been consciously nudging the areas of my career that matter most.
 I’m still actively promoting pieces, yes, but the process is more specific, less scattershot.
 Before I accept a commission, I’m asking myself whether it feels like a gut-reaction yes, whether the timing is right, and whether I’m the best composer to write this piece for this ensemble.
 Instead of trying to compose the perfect “opener” or “closer,” I’m aiming instead for a catalogue of strong work behind me.
-It’s not up to me to decide which pieces make for a great opening to a concert, anyway; it’s the job of each conductor who decides to program my work.
+It’s not up to me to decide which pieces make for a great opening to a concert, anyway.
+It’s the job of each conductor who programs my work.

-The kind of success I now aspire to hinges on relationships rather than score sales, on cultivating connections with conductors whose musical mission aligns with my own.
-In striving to cultivate relationships rather than pushing, pushing, pushing for quick success, I’m asking myself before I promote a piece: Why should anyone care about that piece in the first place?
-Does it match that conductor’s aesthetic?
-Is it a good fit for an upcoming program?
+The kind of success I aspire to now hinges on relationships rather than score sales, on cultivating connections with conductors whose musical mission aligns with my own.
+I'm cultivating relationships rather than pushing, pushing, pushing for quick success.

 I’m not saying composers shouldn’t push to get our music into the world; we should.
 But maybe the way most of us go about it is wrong.
 Maybe it’s wrong to view the flash-in-the-pan accomplishment of having a “hit piece” as the best measure of success.
-Maybe the business of being a musician isn’t a race to the top as quickly as possible, but a longer quest to find the people who are our people, the ones with whom we’ll collaborate to bring new music into the world.
+The business of being a musician isn’t a race to the top as quickly as possible, but a longer quest to find our people, the ones with whom we want to collaborate with again and again.